Ghazal 194, Verse 5

 Mihr:

 Like Zulaikha to see the beloved in a dream and to take pleasure in the vision [diidaar] of the beloved is for our bedding a cause of reproach.
 That is, we would never content ourselves with lying down on the bedding, going to sleep, then the beloved showing her glory/appearance to us in a dream, the way according to the common story Zulaikha in a dream saw the glory/appearance of Hazrat Yusuf.
 Our beloved herself keeps coming to see us-- just yesterday she was with us.
 The perfume of her musk-filled curls can be smelled on our pillow.
+(632)

 FWP:

 So why would such dreams be called 'a reproach to the bedding'?
 The commentators say that 'Zulaikha's dream' is one that the lover himself might have had, or fears to have, or is trying not to have-- but in any case, one that he's contemplating and firmly rejecting as disgraceful.
 And why so?
-Because, the commentators say, he's just spent an erotic night with the beloved, so he not only doesn't need to dream of her, but really ought not to do so-- it's apparently a bit vulgar, or unnecessary, or improper, or even insulting to her (because it implies that her recent real presence isn't enough).
+Because, the commentators say, he has just spent an erotic night with the beloved, so he not only doesn't need to dream of her, but really ought not to do so-- it's apparently a bit vulgar, or unnecessary, or improper, or even insulting to her (because it implies that her recent real presence hasn't been enough).

 The lover's vision even alerts us to its dreamlike quality through its synesthesia: what the lover can 'see' is not the beloved herself, but merely the scent of her perfume.
 And where there's diid , there's also implicitly the much more common and semi-synonymous diidaar , as the commentators' own language makes clear, so that the conflation between 'vision' and 'vision of the beloved' and 'beloved' can't help but make itself felt.
 Of course, we also know that the desperate lover is probably protesting too much: where the diidaar is only a diid of perfume, we're not so far away from Zulaikha's dream after all.
-In his heart the lover surely even realizes this, which is why his attempt to distance himself from Zulaikha's situation is so forceful (and also perhaps, depending on the tone in which we choose to read the verse, so rueful or even self-mocking.)
+In his heart the lover surely even realizes this, which is why his attempt to distance himself from Zulaikha's situation is so urgent (and also perhaps, depending on the tone in which we choose to read the verse, so rueful or even self-mocking).

 In short, to recognize that the lover too is imagining or dreaming takes full advantage of the richness of diid , and makes for a more piquant, rakish, complex verse, with a sharper wit and greater connection.
-The only reason I can think of that this reading didn't occur to the commentators is that they fell into the clever trap of the realistic-sounding first line because of their 'natural-poetry' desire for a real night of union for the lover (although real, erotic, satisfying sex is such a rara avis in the ghazal world that that prospect in itself should have set off alarm bells in their heads).
-For another example of such a clever trap in the first line, into which the commentators also readily fall, see {90,3}.
+The only reason I can think of that this reading didn't occur to the commentators is that they fell into the clever trap of the realistic-sounding first line because of their 'natural-poetry' desire for a real night of union for the lover (although real, erotic, satisfying sex is such a rara avis in Ghalib's ghazal world that that prospect in itself should have set off alarm bells in their heads).
+For another example of such a clever trap in the first line, into which similarly the commentators all too readily fall, see {90,3}.